Stephen Elliott (author): Films

-Allegations of sexual abuse
+Allegations of sexual harassment and defamation suit

 In November 2015, Claire Vaye Watkins published an essay in Tin House describing an incident where Elliott asked repeatedly, while visiting her program as a guest writer, if he could sleep in her bed, and later sent out a newsletter describing the incident in a way that left her feeling shamed for his own behavior.
 In 2017, Elliott was included on the "Shitty Media Men" list, a crowd-sourced Google spreadsheet containing allegations of sexual misconduct against men in the media industry.
 The allegations against Elliott included "rape accusations, sexual harassment" and "coercion".
 In October 2018, Elliott filed a lawsuit against the person who started the spreadsheet, journalist Moira Donegan.
 The lawsuit was settled in March 2023, with Elliott receiving a six-figure settlement from Donegan.

 After Elliott filed the suit against Donegan, according to The Daily Beast, former Rumpus managing editor Lyz Lenz accused Elliott of groping her and described on Twitter an incident where Elliott "hounded" her about watching a movie in his hotel room.
 However the Daily Beast does not quote Lenz as saying Elliott groped her, and Lenz's tweets linked in the Daily Beast article have since been deleted.
 In an article in The Stranger, some of the accusations by Lenz were called into question.